dominikrappaport/tf_wch2025/README.md

 ## Objective

-I got myself interested in the number of athletes each country has sent to the Track and Field World Championship in Tokyo 2025.
+I got myself interested in the number of athletes each country has sent to the Track and Field World Championships in Tokyo 2025.
 In particular I wanted to set the number of athletes in proportion to the countries' sizes.

 ## Data sources